 7. Invest in a robust internet safety monitor.

-Several safety tools on the market will block or at least slow your grandchild down from accessing inappropriate sites.
+Several safety tools on the market will block or at least slow your tweens’ or teens’ attempts to access inappropriate sites.
 These apps offer a wide range of services, like blocking, requiring passcodes for specific apps and sites, and setting timers for internet use.

 Here are a few popular parental monitors: